 Rey Curtis: I wanna see him strapped down with a needle in his arm but I'm not gonna perjure myself to make it happen!

-The Atoner: After cheating on his wife, he does everything he can to salvage their marriage.
+- The Atoner: After cheating on his wife, he does everything he can to salvage their marriage.
 More generally, he's a faithful Catholic who plays by the rules and the least cynical of all the detectives to appear on the show.

-Character Development: He starts off quite judgmental, aloof and self-righteous, which creates tension with the more laid-back Briscoe.
+- Character Development: He starts off quite judgmental, aloof and self-righteous, which creates tension with the more laid-back Briscoe.
 A few years on the job (and a slip in his morality after he has a brief affair), he's more relaxed about things and has a better working relationship with Briscoe.

-Chick Magnet: While Mike Logan's success with the ladies was more of an Informed Ability, our boy Rey is quite popular with the females.
+- Chick Magnet: While Mike Logan's success with the ladies was more of an Informed Ability, our boy Rey is quite popular with the females.
 Examples include Jamie from S6s "Aftershock", Lisa from the S7s LA trilogy, his female boss at OCCB who sexually harassed him, and about 80% of the women that are witness, suspects, friends of witnesses and suspects, and plain old friends who help out on cases.

-Fair Cop: Considering that Bratt was cast to replace Noth, this was guaranteed.
+- Fair Cop: Considering that Bratt was cast to replace Noth, this was guaranteed.

 - Happily Married: His wife considers divorce after his affair, but they stay together.
 When Bratt decided to leave the show, Curtis stepped down to a desk job so he could spend more time with his wife (who had recently been diagnosed with MS).

 - Inspector Javert: He has an initially unyielding black-and-white view of crime and criminals, but this softens slightly over time.

-Raised Catholic: And how.
+- Raised Catholic: And how.
 He's still faithful, as demonstrated several times throughout his run, and he often uses his knowledge of the faith to convince other believers to talk.

 Detective Ed Green

-The Gambling Addict: It's referred to several times, usually mentioning his frequent trips to Atlantic City, though it's never known how severe a problem it was.
+- The Gambling Addict: It's referred to several times, usually mentioning his frequent trips to Atlantic City, though it's never known how severe a problem it was.
 It even comes back to bite him in the ass during "Burn Card"—he mentions that his despondency over Lennie's retirement and later, his death was enough to trigger a relapse, kicking off a chain of events that led to his downfall.

-Scary Black Man: He isn't actually, but he'll often pretend to be during interrogations.
+- Scary Black Man: He isn't actually, but he'll often pretend to be during interrogations.
 Which ironically leads to him being Mistaken for Racist when he makes a sarcastic comment to a perp about the perks he gets for beating up black suspects.